cs3041-18b/cs3041-18b.github.io/designs/datavis_assn.md

   4. You should now be able to see the "printed" statements from your sketch.js document.

 ### Build your story
 The options here are too diverse to describe in a single point.
-However, if you want to start with existing code, see my [15 Years of Mass Shootings in America](https://github.com/evanpeck/15-Years-of-Mass-Shootings-in-America) github repository.
+However, if you want to start with existing code, see the [15 Years of Mass Shootings in America](https://github.com/evanpeck/15-Years-of-Mass-Shootings-in-America) github repository.

 ---------